Shu5hu/Matrix/openshift/openshift-restricted-upi-on-vsphere-cheet-sheet.md

 oc adm release mirror -a ${LOCAL_SECRET_JSON} --from=quay.io/${PRODUCT_REPO}/${RELEASE_NAME}:${OCP_RELEASE}-${ARCHITECTURE} --to=${LOCAL_REGISTRY}/${LOCAL_REPOSITORY} --to-release-image=${LOCAL_REGISTRY}/${LOCAL_REPOSITORY}:${OCP_RELEASE}-${ARCHITECTURE} --dry-run
 ```

-EXAMPLE: [!] store the output of the last command to use latter in the install-config file
+Example: [!] store the output of the last command to use latter in the install-config file

     imageContentSources:
     - mirrors: